 The AAP ignores a child's well-established human and legal rights.
-These include-as confirmed by the June 2012 landmark ruling of a regional court of Cologne, Germanyiv-the right of a child to decide for himself upon reaching an appropriate age whether he wants to part with his foreskin.
+These include-as confirmed by the June 2012 landmark ruling of a regional court of Cologne, Germany^{iv}-the right of a child to decide for himself upon reaching an appropriate age whether he wants to part with his foreskin.
 The foreskin is, after all, a functional component of his own sexual anatomy, and one enjoyed without serious issue by a majority of the world's men.
-Instead, the AAP suggests-with more honesty than ethics-that the common reluctance of an older child or adult to be circumcised justifies parents forcing a genital operation upon him at an age when he is too small to effectively resist.v
+Instead, the AAP suggests-with more honesty than ethics-that the common reluctance of an older child or adult to be circumcised justifies parents forcing a genital operation upon him at an age when he is too small to effectively resist.^v

-With the exception of a recent law passed in Germany to protect circumcision considered specifically as a religious rite-which may in any event be vulnerable to being overturned on constitutional grounds-the discussion in Europe has moved away from whether infant circumcision is potentially justifiable, to whether circumcision is in fact a violation of the infant's basic rights.
-Increasingly, national medical organisations in countries such as Sweden, Finland and The Netherlands, are calling for an outright ban on infant circumcision, whether performed for religious or cultural reasons.
-19-21 Most recently, Germany's official Paediatric Association, the Berufsverband der Kinder und Jugendärtze (BVKJ), vehemently opposed the German bill that later became law, supporting instead an alternative bill that upheld boys' right to bodily integrity.
-The BVKI prominently cited a commentary that forms a portion of this article and strongly criticised the technical report and policy statement.vi
+With the exception of a recent law passed in Germany to protect circumcision considered specifically as a religious rite17-which may in any event be vulnerable to being overturned on constitutional grounds18-the discussion in Europe has moved away from whether infant circumcision is potentially justifiable, to whether circumcision is in fact a violation of the infant's basic rights.
+Increasingly, national medical organisations in countries such as Sweden, Finland and The Netherlands, are calling for an outright ban on infant circumcision, whether per-formed for religious or cultural reasons.^{19-21} Most recently, Germany's official Paediatric Association, the Berufsverband der Kinder und Jugendärtze (BVKJ), vehemently opposed the German bill that later became law, supporting instead an alternative bill that upheld boys' right to bodily integrity.22 The BVKI prominently cited a commentary that forms a portion of this article23 and strongly criticised the technical report and policy statement.vi

 Under US law, human rights documents form part of the supreme 'law of the land.'
 Among the many human rights violated by male circumcision are the rights to privacy, to liberty, to security of person and to physical integrity.
-For example, the Universal Declaration of Human Rights (UDHR) guarantees the right to privacy (Article 12) and provides that 'everyone has the right to life, liberty and security of the person' (Article 3). vii Articles 9 and 17viii of the International Covenant on Civil and Political Rights (ICCPR) and article 16ix of the Convention on the Rights of the Child (CRC) contain parallel safeguards.
+For example, the Universal Declaration of Human Rights (UDHR) guarantees the right to privacy (Article 12) and provides that 'everyone has the right to life, liberty and security of the person' (Article 3).^{vii} Articles 9 and 17viii of the International Covenant on Civil and Political Rights (ICCPR) and article 16^{ix} of the Convention on the Rights of the Child (CRC) contain parallel safeguards.
 Circumcision entails an impermissible disruption of privacy insofar as a child's genitals are altered without his consent and without valid medical justification.
-Circumcision also needlessly endangers the right to life guaranteed by these same human rights documents in UDHR Article 3, ICCPR Article 6, and CRC Article 6.x iiPrince v.
-Massachusetts, 321 U.S. 158, 170 (1944).

-iii Furthermore, the word 'condom' is entirely absent from the thirty-page technical report.
+Circumcision also needlessly endangers the right to life guaranteed by these same human rights documents in UDHR Article 3, ICCPR Article 6, and CRC Article 6.^x iThe AAP neither mentions nor addresses well-known counterarguments demonstrating that parental authority is limited and does not extend to decisions of this sort.17 iiiFurthermore, the word 'condom' is entirely absent from the thirty-page technical report.
 Omitting to mention more effective, safer, and less invasive alternative interventions (such as condom use or the administration of vaccines and antibiotics) undermines any type of informed decision-making with respect to circumcision.